 Please read before contacting me:

-I practice Integrated Bodywork, a modality that brings the client’s full spectrum of mind-body-spirit to the table, and promotes healing in a more holistic way.
+I practice Integrative Bodywork, a modality that brings the client’s full spectrum of mind-body-spirit to the table, and promotes healing in a more holistic way.

 In a traditional massage, the goal of the work is to create change in the physical body: tissue, muscle, fascia, and posture.
 But there is great – and often untapped — potential in bodywork for stimulating change and healing for the person as a whole.
 In addition to treating physical conditions, Integrated Bodywork can help deepen the client’s self-awareness of the connectivity between body and mind, and provide an opportunity for long lasting changes in the client’s physical, mental and emotional bodies.